 Dating back to 1775, the picturesque surroundings of Terra Nostra park in Furnas is the perfect place to relax on a sunny day.
 Full of tropical and subtropical plants from the Azores and around the world, it’s easy to spend an hour or more exploring these large, impressive gardens.

-Entry costs 8 euros, which includes a visit to the thermal pools onsite.
+Entry includes a visit to the thermal pools onsite.
 As with most of the other hot springs on Sao Miguel, it’s worth wearing an old bathing costume, as the iron deposits in the water can stain your clothes.

 There’s a high-end hotel alongside, but you don’t need to be staying there to visit the restaurant and bar if you’re in need of refreshment.
 Meals are expensive, but if you dine before visiting the park and keep the receipt, they’ll waive the park entry fee.